-Further, returns in respect of "unlicensed insurance", above referred to, were required under Section 16 of the Special War Revenue Act for taxation purposes, and statistics compiled from these returns have been published in preceding editions of the Canada Year Book, following Table 7.
+Returns in respect of "unlicensed insurance", above referred to, were required under Section 16 of the Special War Revenue Act for taxation purposes, and statistics compiled from these returns were published in the Canada Year Book, prior to the 1933 edition, as Table 8.
 This section of the Act having been held unconstitutional by Privy Council decision, Oct.
-22, 1931, on an appeal from the Court of the King's Bench of the province of Quebec, the returns for 1930 are incomplete; consequently the table is omitted from the present edition.
-By an amendment to the Act at the last session of Parliament, a section analogous to Section 16 was enacted, applicable to unlicensed insurance.
-Further, provision is also made for returns of unlicensed insurance under the Foreign Insurance Companies Act, 1932, and under the Canadian and British Insurance Companies Act, 1932, so that statistics for 1932 and following years will be available.
+22, 1931, on an appeal from the Court of the King's Bench of the province of Quebec, the returns for 1930 were incomplete and were not published in the 1933 Year Book.
+By an amendment to the Act at the 1932 session of Parliament, a section analogous to Section 16 was enacted, applicable to unlicensed insurance and Table 8 is therefore revived in the present edition (see p.
+1016).